stepcode/stepcode.github.io/_docs/examples.md

 ## C++ applications that are not in the GitHub repository

-The BRL-CAD [step-g](http://brlcad.svn.sourceforge.net/viewvc/brlcad/brlcad/trunk/src/conv/step/) converter, documented [here](http://stepcode.org/stepcode-use-doxygen/step-g_8cpp.html) (Note - currently, the BRL-CAD version of STEPcode differs slightly from the version on GitHub)
+The BRL-CAD [step-g](http://brlcad.svn.sourceforge.net/viewvc/brlcad/brlcad/trunk/src/conv/step/) converter (Note - currently, the BRL-CAD version of STEPcode differs slightly from the version on GitHub)

 Laurent Bauer's [SCView](https://github.com/LaurentBauer/SCView/wiki)